jinxDevo/word-statistics-project_os/README.md

 ## overview

-    our project read the text of files in specific folder and return the number of words,longest word , shortest, and number of repeat “is”,”are”,and “you”.
+-our project read the text of files in specific folder and return the number of words,longest word , shortest, and number of repeat “is”,”are”,and “you”.

-    There is an option to select sub directories , by default its not executed , and program read the text files only that siblings to the sub directories When choose it , the program can read the files into the sub directories.
+-There is an option to select sub directories , by default its not executed , and program read the text files only that siblings to the sub directories When choose it , the program can read the files into the sub directories.